 Like most careers, you must start with education.
 Your education is a pivotal point in your counseling career, as it is the moment when you become the kind of counselor you are to be.
 This means that you must choose the right course that suits your needs and aspirations.

-Even if you already have your bachelor’s, there are still plenty of courses out there that will help you improve your skills – some online, some not.
+Even if you already have your bachelor’s, plenty of courses will help you improve your skills – some online, some not.
+Try searching Counselling Calgary and you'll find many well-established practices that offer a great variety of services, so you may want to consider a course that will complement your specialty.

 2. Work on Communication